Are you ready for residence?

 How many people can I bring to help move?

 We encourage you to limit the number of people who are there to help you move to only those who are essential.
+You may bring ONE vehicle with you for your move.
 Fewer people in our residence buildings will make everyone’s move quicker and more efficient.

 Once you have finished moving everything to your room, we ask that anyone other than the student leaves the residence building as soon as possible.